California's Insurance Crisis: What Homeowners Need to Know

 FAIR Plan + DIC = Full Coverage

 The FAIR Plan only covers fire and a few named perils.
 To get something closer to a standard homeowner policy, you need a “wrap-around” or DIC (Difference in Conditions) policy.
 Several carriers offer DIC policies specifically designed to pair with the FAIR Plan.
-Ask your broker about this combination — it's becoming the standard solution in many high-risk areas.
+Ask your broker about this combination — it is becoming the standard solution in many high-risk areas.

 What About Claims on Existing Policies?